 6. Walk, Jog, Sprint Treadmill Training

-Run at an easy effort 5K at a steady-state effort, Ellen Thompson, NASM-certified personal trainer and run coach at Blink Fitness believes you can achieve much more by practicing walking, jogging, and sprinting intervals.
+While you definitely can enjoy and benefit from running a 5K at a steady-state effort, Ellen Thompson, NASM-certified personal trainer and run coach at Blink Fitness believes you can achieve much more by practicing walking, jogging, and sprinting intervals.
 That’s why she crafted this 20-minute run workout.

-A Part of Hearst Digital Media 5K pace, the combination of three different intensities is more entertaining than running at one particular pace, she says, which keeps you motivated and makes the time fly by.
+Not only can this workout help you speed things up so you improve your 5K pace, the combination of three different intensities is more entertaining than running at one particular pace, she says, which keeps you motivated and makes the time fly by.

 How to do the workout: